-These customers have an average age of 40, individual income of approximately \$47,000 per year, and a debt to disposable income ratio of about 115%, compared to the much higher Canadian average of 175% due in part to easyfinancial customers having a lower rate of home ownership of 20% compared with the Canadian average of approximately 69%.
+The customers that easyfinancial serves are everyday Canadians that are hardworking and have often been met with life circumstances that have negatively affected their credit profile.
+They work in industries that include hospitality, leisure and manufacturing and have an average age of 40 and individual income of approximately \$47,000 per year.
+They have a debt to disposable income ratio of about 115%, compared to the much higher Canadian average of 169% due in part to easyfinancial customers having a lower rate of home ownership of 20% compared with the Canadian average of approximately 68%.